Create a Service Connection to Enable Access between Mobile

 Prisma Access doesn’t route any traffic through this tunnel, any

 value that does not conflict or overlap with other configured subnets

 The following example shows a Prisma Access

 deployment with mobile users in different geographical areas and

 remote networks.
 The remote network connections are connected in

-in different geographic areas cannot connect to each other without
+users in different geographic areas cannot connect to each other

 you add a service connection, the service connection connects the